dfmoralesb/MPE_tutorials/tutorials/NGS.md

 One is done you will see file called `multiqc_report.html` You need to download to your laptop as before.

-### THIS NEED TO BE TYPE IN WINDOW IN YOUR LOCAL COMPUTER NOT WHILE YOU ARE CONNECTED TO THE WORKSTATION.
+#### THE FOLLOWING LINE NEEDS TO BE TYPE IN WINDOW IN YOUR LOCAL COMPUTER, NOT WHILE YOU ARE CONNECTED TO THE WORKSTATION.
 JUST OPEN A NEW TERMINAL WINDOW

 	scp -P 22110 [username]@10.153.134.10:/data_tmp/[username]/data/00_raw_reads/multiqc_report_raw.html .